Skip to main content

 Priority Car User Allowance Lump Sums None payable

-Salary supplements or additional payments for undertaking additional responsibilities, for example, shared service provision with another local authority or in respect of joint bodies, where identified and paid separately None payable
+Salary supplements or additional payments for undertaking additional responsibilities, e.g. shared service provision with another local authority or in respect of joint bodies, where identified and paid separately None payable

 Any arrangements for payment of untaken annual leave falling outside the requirements of relevant legislation None payable